Your guide to safe winter driving

 Keep windows clear

 Humidity can cause your car windows to steam up on the inside.
-If your vehicle is fitted with air conditioning, activate it to demist your windows before driving.
-You can also switch on your heater and turn up the heat gradually, to blow warm air towards your car’s windscreen.
-Some cars have a demisting feature as part of their climate control system, so if yours does, definitely make use of it.
+If you have air conditioning in your car, use this to demist your windows before driving.
+You can also turn up the heater to blow warm air on the windscreen.
+If your car has a demisting feature in its climate control, use it.

 Avoid cruise control

-Cruise control is a great feature for your car, but it shouldn’t be used in wet weather as it increases your chance of sliding.
-If your car starts aquaplaning when cruise control is engaged, you can’t slow down as quickly because your vehicle is going at a constant speed, making the situation even worse.
+Cruise control is a great feature for your car, but it should not be used in wet weather as it increases your chance of sliding.
+If your car starts aquaplaning when cruise control is on, you cannot slow down as quickly because your vehicle is going at a constant speed, making the situation even worse.
+You can learn more about aquaplaning and how to avoid it on the RAC website.

 Be extra cautious of pedestrians and vulnerable road users such as cyclists, so you’re not caught out by any unexpected movements.
 For instance, cyclists may swerve to avoid a deep puddle when overtaking.
 Make sure you give them lots of room and try not to splatter them with even more water.